 About the Industry Leaders Lecture Series

-Dean Babak D. Beheshti, Ph.D., NYIT College of Engineering and Computing Sciences, hosts the Industry Leader Lecture Series, offering students and practitioners a chance to hear from and interact with distinguished professionals in the tech industry.
+Dean Babak D. Beheshti, Ph.D., New York Tech College of Engineering and Computing Sciences, hosts the Industry Leader Lecture Series, offering students and practitioners a chance to hear from and interact with distinguished professionals in the tech industry.

 Working professionals and undergraduate and graduate students are welcome to attend and learn from these leaders’ insights.
 The series offers participants a unique opportunity to ask questions about career choices and hear advice and stories directly from experts in the field.
-All talks will be live-streamed and web-based, and some speakers will present in-person at either the New York Tech New York City or Long Island campus.
+All talks will be web-based.

-Certifications will be awarded to New York Tech students, by request, for those who attend two of the three sessions.
+Certifications will be awarded, by request, to New York Tech students who attend two of the three sessions during the fall semester.